ngs-docs/angus/R_Intro_Lesson.md

 set of things, or even a dataset.
 We’ll see that when we read data files into R.

-Arguments can be anything, not only numbers or filenames, but also other objects.
+Similar to the shell, **arguments** can be anything, not only numbers or filenames, but also other objects.
 Exactly what each argument means differs per function, and must be looked up in the documentation (see below).
-Some functions take arguments which may either be specified by the user, or, if left out, take on a default value: these are called options.
-Options are typically used to alter the way the function operates, such as whether it ignores ‘bad values’, or what symbol to use in a plot.
+Some functions take arguments which may either be specified by the user, or, if left out, take on a default value: these are called options. **Options** are typically used to alter the way the function operates, such as whether it ignores ‘bad values’, or what symbol to use in a plot.
 However, if you want something specific, you can specify a value of your choice which will be used instead of the default.

-Let’s try a function that can take multiple arguments: round().
+Let’s try a function that can take multiple arguments: `round()`.

 ``` r
 round(3.141592) ## round number